Hershel Dennis: College career

 During his final game, the 2008 Rose Bowl game against Illinois, Dennis rushed for a touchdown, his first of the season and first since 2004, that led teammates to rush the goal from the sidelines in celebration (and an excessive celebration penalty).

 At the end of his six-year USC career, Dennis became the first player to play on six Pac-10 Championship squads.
 In addition to conference accolades, Dennis also made central contributions to teams that finished in the BCS top 5 during 6 consecutive seasons (2002–07).
 With 70 wins (and only 8 losses) in that span, Hershel Dennis is the "winningest player" in College Football history.

 Professional career

 Dennis signed to play with the Sioux Falls Storm as a running back in the Indoor Football League (IFL) during the 2011 season.

-Personal
+Personal life

 Dennis is of African-American descent on his father's side and Samoan on his mother's.
 His father, also named Hershel Dennis, played running back for North Carolina A&T. Dennis has his initials tattooed on the back of his arms above the elbow (left: "H", right: "D").
 He has three children.

 He is the cousin of Canadian Football League defensive lineman DeQuin Evans, and had been instrumental in obtaining permission for his cousin to sit in on classes at USC, enabling Evans to enroll in college and put his troubled youth behind him via a career in sports.